Yeah-Liu/Yeah-Liu.github.io/README.md

 ## Experiences

+### Amazon China
+#### 05/2018-ongoing
+#### Data Analyst intern
+*
+	Data Analyst of machine learning model kindle customer lifecycle with ability to serve models developed in customer churn prediction.
+*
+	Contributed to key algorithms to generate model insights and auditability for regulatory compliance.
+*
+	Supported Senior BI Engineer with Random Forest algorithms for feature analysis and selection.
+*
+	Developed kindle Customer Persona Profile models for customer churn analysis, including models for new products.
+*
+	Provided dashboards and automated reports for business stakeholders.

 ### Projects of the National Social Science Foundation of China
 #### 09/2016-ongoing
 #### Ontology automatically building team member